-But what are Minimum order quantities?
+But what are Minimum Order Quantities?
 Why do suppliers need to impose such constraints?
 What impact do MOQs have on your inventory position?
-More importantly, how can you optimise purchase orders to satisfy order constraints without exposing your business to risk?
+More importantly, how can you optimise purchase orders to satisfy these order constraints without exposing your business to risk?

 Often these overheads account for a small percentage of the overall value of the order.
 However, the smaller the order quantity, the more these costs eat into the profit margin.

 Take for instance the following scenarios:

 |Scenario 1 – Large MOQ||Scenario 2 – Small MOQ||Scenario 3 – No MOQ|

 |Batch size from supplier (units)||10,000||10,000||10,000|

 |Number of boxes sold per pallet||10||1000||10,000|

 |Selling price (per unit)||£0.10||£0.10||£0.10|

 |Cost Per Unit||£0.08||£0.08||£0.08|

 |Cost to breakdown the pallet & repackage (per box)||£0.20||£0.20||£0.20|